microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/connectlocalandcloud.md

 2. Click the **Remote connection** icon. ![Image of the remote connection icon](dist/images/icon-remote-connection.png)
 3. Enter the URL of the Microclimate installation on IBM Cloud Private.
 Enter your IBM Cloud Private user ID and password.
 4. Click the **Connect** button.
 Your local Microclimate installation can now access pipelines from the IBM Cloud Private installation.

+## Need help?
+If you encounter problems with connecting Microclimate installation options, check the [Troubleshooting page](troubleshooting#connecting-microclimate-installation-options).